Skip to main content

 • Two way tables and frequency trees.

-UNIT 5 – AREA AND VOLUME
+UNIT 3 – AREA AND CIRCLES

 • Calculating perimeter and area of different shapes.